-6.2a.1.2.7 ML entity validation performance reporting
+6.2x.2.7 ML model validation performance reporting

-During the ML training process, the generated ML entity needs to be validated.
-The purpose of ML validation is to evaluate the performance of the ML entity when performing on the validation data, and to identify the variance of the performance on the training data and the validation data.
+During the ML model training process, the generated ML model needs to be validated.
+The purpose of ML validation is to evaluate the performance of the ML model when performing on the validation data, and to identify the variance of the performance on the training data and the validation data.
 The training data and validation data are of the same pattern as they normally split from the same data set with a certain ratio in terms of quantity of the data samples.

-In the ML training, the ML entity is generated based on the learning from the training data and validated using the validation data.
-The performance of the ML entity has tight dependency on the data (i.e., training data) from which the ML entity is generated.
-Therefore, an ML entity performing well on the training data may not necessarily perform well on other data e.g., while conducting inference.
-If the performance of ML entity is not good enough according to the result of ML validation, the ML entity will be tuned (i.e., the model associated with it be re-trained) and validated again.
-The process of ML entity tuning and validation is repeated by the ML training function, until the performance of the ML entity meets the expectation on both training data and validation data.
-The MnS producer subsequently selects one or more ML entities with the best level of performance on both training data and validation data as the result of the ML training, and reports accordingly to the consumer.
-The performance of each selected ML entity on both training data and validation data also needs to be reported.
+In the ML model training, the ML model is generated based on the learning from the training data and validated using the validation data.
+The performance of the ML model has tight dependency on the data (i.e., training data) from which the ML model is generated.
+Therefore, an ML model performing well on the training data may not necessarily perform well on other data e.g., while conducting inference.
+If the performance of ML model is not good enough according to the result of ML validation, the ML model will be re-trained and validated again.
+The process of ML model tuning and validation is repeated by the ML model training function, until the performance of the ML model meets the expectation on both training data and validation data.
+The MnS producer subsequently selects one or more ML models with the best level of performance on both training data and validation data as the result of the ML model training, and reports accordingly to the consumer.
+The performance of each selected ML model on both training data and validation data also needs to be reported.

 The performance result of the validation may also be impacted by the ratio of the training data and the validation data.
-MnS consumer needs to be aware of the ratio of training data and the validation data, coupled with the performance score on each data set, in order to be confident about the performance of ML entity.
+MnS consumer needs to be aware of the ratio of training data and the validation data, coupled with the performance score on each data set, in order to be confident about the performance of ML model.

-6.2a.1.2.8 Training data effectiveness reporting
+6.2x.2.8 Training data effectiveness reporting